datafold/dagster-data-diff-demo/README.md

 # dagster-data-diff-demo
 Dagster + Datafold: Better Together

-This is a demo git repo for the Dagster + data-diff integration.
-It's goal is to give you clear examples of how to use Dagster's asset checks to solve for replication problems in your data pipelines.
+This is a demo project for the Dagster + data-diff integration.
+Its goal is to give you clear examples of how to use Dagster's asset checks to solve for replication problems in your data pipelines.

 ## Setup